sisoe24/Nukepy-Applescript-Launcher/readme.md

 # Nuke script launcher

 Simple _applescript_ hack that focuses Nuke app and launches a script by _literally_ clicking on the _source a script_ button inside the _Scripting Workspace_.
-The script is made with vscode in mind, but you can still use it outside by remembering that it takes an argument: the file to source
+The script is made with Visual Studio Code in mind, but you can still use it outside by remembering that it takes an argument: the file to source

 ```applescript
 osascript script_launcher.applescript path/to/file